grasslandnetwork/cliptions/README.md

 # realmir

 Predict how an AI Agent will caption upcoming frames from live video streams.
-Players compete for crypto rewards based on prediction accuracy.
+Players compete for cryptocurrency rewards based on prediction accuracy.

 ### Index
 - [Gameplay](#gameplay)